 - ½ cup all-purpose flour

-- Melt ¼ cube of butter in a small saucepan over low heat.
+- Melt 4 tablespoons of butter in a small saucepan over low heat.
 With a brush, paint the inside of 6 ramekins with butter.
 Next, coat the inside of each with the sugar and set aside.

 - Put the remaining butter and chocolate chips in a large mixing bowl.
 Set the bowl on a saucepan filled with boiling water, making sure not to touch the water (1 inch of water).
 With a rubber spatula stir the butter and chocolate together until completely melted and smooth.
 Turn off the heat and set aside.